pinkpigeondocs/Pink-Pigeon-Documentation/docs/4_General_Components/1_adding_moving_deleting.md

 ## On Mobile

 All of our components have a slightly different look on mobile devices.
 This is necessary due to the limited screen size available on mobiles.
-We never remove any functionality, meaning the CMS stays just as functional on mobile as it is on desktop, but things will shift around to accommodate this:
+We never remove any functionality, meaning the website builder stays just as functional on mobile as it is on desktop, but things will shift around to accommodate this:

 ![Image of Menu Items, within Menu and Navigation, for advanced users, on mobile](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/4_General_Components/images/general_components_nav_example_mobile.png)